-Dominique Toya is one of the leading Jemez potters working today.
-She learned to make pottery from her mother Maxine Toya and is a niece of Laura Gachupin and a granddaughter of Marie G. Romero.
-Dominique has created her distinctive style of pottery using native clay and micaceous clay slips for the surface.
-Dominique has won numerous awards for her pottery, including “Best of Pottery” at the Heard Indian Market.
-Her pieces can also be found in museums throughout the country, including the Eiteljorg, the Heard Museum, the Peabody Essex and the Denver Art Museum.
-Her awards include; Best of Classification at the Heard Indian Market – 2008, Best of Classification at the Santa Fe Indian Market – 2009, Best of Classification at the Gallup Inter-Tribal Ceremonial – 2009, Best of Show at the Eiteljorg Indian market in Indianapolis – 2010, and Best of Division at the Santa Fe Indian market – 2013.
+Dominique Toya learned to make pottery from her mother, Maxine Toya.
+She was a niece of Laura Gachupin and a granddaughter of Marie G. Romero.
+Dominique created her distinctive style of pottery using native clay and micaceous clay slips for the surface.
+Dominique’s awards include a “Best of Pottery” from the Heard Indian Market.
+Her work can also be found in museums throughout the country, including the Eiteljorg, the Heard Museum, the Peabody Essex, and the Denver Art Museum.
+Her awards include Best of Classification at the Heard Indian Market – 2008, Best of Classification at the Santa Fe Indian Market – 2009, Best of Classification at the Gallup Inter-Tribal Ceremonial – 2009, Best of Show at the Eiteljorg Indian Market in Indianapolis – 2010, and Best of Division at the Santa Fe Indian market – 2013.